alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |exhibitRequest|[Exhibit](#exhibit) data in JSON format.|

 **Remarks**
-If an exhibit id is not specified, a new exhibit is added to the collection.
     If the ID for an existing exhibit is specified then the exhibit will be updated.
     If the exhibit ID to be updated does not exist a "not found" status is returned.
     If the parent timeline is not specified the exhibit is added to the root timeline.